instadeepai/Mava/README.md

 We plan to iteratively expand Mava in the following increments:

-- 🌴 Support for more multi-agent Jumanji environments.
+- 🌴 Support for more environments.
 - 🔁 More robust recurrent systems.
 - 🌳 Support for non JAX-based environments.
 - 🦾 Support for off-policy algorithms.